jakunzler/5day-genAI-intensive/documents/assignments.md

 - Complete Unit 3: “Generative AI Agents”, which is:
   - [Optional] Listen to the summary [podcast episode](https://youtu.be/H4gZd4BCrDQ) for this unit (created by [NotebookLM](https://notebooklm.google/)).
   - Read the [“Generative AI Agents” whitepaper](https://www.kaggle.com/whitepaper-agents).

+    Humans are fantastic at messy pattern recognition tasks.
+However, they often rely on tools - like books, Google Search, or a calculator - to supplement their prior knowledge before arriving at a conclusion.
+Just like humans, Generative AI models can be trained to use tools to access real-time information or suggest a real-world action.
+For example, a model can leverage a database retrieval tool to access specific information, like a customer's purchase history, so it can generate tailored shopping recommendations.
+Alternatively, based on a user's query, a model can make various API calls to send an email response to a colleague or complete a financial transaction on your behalf.
+To do so, the model must not only have access to a set of external tools, it needs the ability to plan and execute any task in a self- directed fashion.
+This combination of reasoning, logic, and access to external information that are all connected to a Generative AI model invokes the concept of an agent, or a program that extends beyond the standalone capabilities of a Generative AI model.
+This whitepaper dives into all these and associated aspects in more detail.

   - Complete these code labs on Kaggle:
     - [Talk](https://www.kaggle.com/code/markishere/day-3-function-calling-with-the-gemini-api) to a database with function calling
     - [Build](https://www.kaggle.com/code/markishere/day-3-building-an-agent-with-langgraph/) an agentic ordering system in LangGraph